-2009 2009 2008 Active Re- tired Total Active Re- tired Total Inkomstpension 4,349,343 512,663 4,862,006 4,351,010 375,414 4,726,424 ATP 652,280 1,997,406 2,649,686 805,674 1,895,709 2,701,383 Total 5,001,623 2,510,069 7,511,692 5,156,684 2,271,123 7,427,807
+% 2010 2009 Active Re- tired Total Active Re- tired Total Inkomstpension 4,286,921 623,627 4,910,548 4,349,343 512,663 4,862,006 ATP 511,476 1,944,686 2,456,162 652,280 1,997,406 2,649,686 Total 4,798,397 2,568,313 7,366,710 5,001,623 2,510,069 7,511,692

 The pension liability to retirees for the ATP and the inkomstpension is calculated in the same manner for both.
 The first step is to add up the pension disbursements to each birth cohort in December and to multiply the total by 12 to obtain a theoretical annual amount.
 The annual amount is then multiplied by the economic life expectancy for each birth cohort; the product is the pension liability to that cohort.
 The sum of the pension liabilities to all birth cohorts is the total liability to retirees.
 Economic life expectancy is expressed as an economic annuity divisor.
-The inkomstpension liability to the economically active consists of the total pension balances of all insured persons in this category as of December 31, 2009, with the addition of the estimated pension credit earned in 2009.
+The inkomstpension liability to the economically active consists of the total pension balances of all insured persons in this category as of December 31, 2010, with the addition of the estimated pension credit earned in 2010.
 The method of calculating the pension liability to the economically active and to retirees, as well as the economic annuity divisors, is shown in Appendix B, Section 4.

-The ATP liability to the economically active cannot be calculated directly from the data in the records of pension credit earned, but is estimated in the Swedish Pensions Agency pension model.
-The estimate is made for the birth cohorts whose pensions will be calculated partly by the rules of the ATP system (those born no later than 1953) and who have not reached age 65.

-In order to determine the ATP liability, an estimate is made of the ATP of the respective birth cohorts in the year when they reach 65.
-The estimated annual amount for each cohort is multiplied by the economic annuity divisor for 65-year-olds in the year of the accounts.
-To obtain the present value of the estimated pension liability, the liability is reduced by the cohort's expected future contributions to the system and discounted by the expected future increase in the income index.
-In the calculation it is assumed that the income index will increase by 2 percent annually.
+The ATP liability to the economically active cannot be calculated directly from the data in the records of pension credit earned.
+In order to determine the ATP liability, an estimate is made of the ATP of the every individual in the year when they reach 65.
+The estimated annual amount is multiplied by the economic annuity divisor for 65-year-olds in the year of the accounts.
+Persons older than 65 who have not yet begun to draw their entire pension at the time of calculation are assumed to do so in the following year.
+To obtain the present value of the estimated pension liability, the liability is reduced by the individual's expected future contributions to the system and discounted by the expected future increase in the income index.
+In the calculation it is assumed that the average income will increase by 2 percent annually.
+The calculations are performed for all people born in 1953 or earlier who have not drawn their entire supplementary pension.
 The ATP liability to the economically active will gradually diminish and will in principle be gone entirely by 2018.

-Table A Analysis of the Change in Inkomstpension Liability to the Economically Active, 2009
+Table A Analysis of the Change in Inkomstpension Liability to the Economically Active, 2010